Everest Base Camp Trek Distance

 Three Passes Trek

 This challenging and less crowded route passes through three high mountain passes- Kongma La, Cho La, and Renjo La.
 The trekking distance is around 160 km (100 miles) round trip.
-It generally takes 19-21 days to complete the three passes trek.
+It generally takes 19-21 days to complete the three-pass trek.

 Daily Distances Traveled During the Everest Base Camp Trek

-The typical length in terms of the only time of the EBC trek is around 11 days.
+The typical length of the EBC trek is around 11 days.
 It takes around 7 or 8 days to arrive at base camp and just 3 days to return to Lukla.

 Day 1: Fly to Lukla and Trek to Phakding